 - Ongoing projects that haven't wrapped up yet

-This means that, regardless of what you were taught in high school English, it's okay to mix tenses on your resume.
+This means that, regardless of what you were taught in high school English, it's okay to mix tenses on your resume when writing about your current job.
 Just make sure you're doing it intentionally, to clearly distinguish between your ongoing responsibilities and your past accomplishments.

-A good way to check if you’ve used the right resume tenses to describe your accomplishments and responsibilities is to upload your resume to the tool below — it’ll let you know if you have shown accomplishments and responsibilities the right way by analyzing each of your tenses.
+A good way to check if you’ve used the right verb tense on your resume is to upload your resume to the tool below — it’ll let you know if you have shown accomplishments and responsibilities the right way by analyzing each of your tenses.
 It’ll also identify any grammatical and spelling errors and give you suggestions for improvements.

 Curious about what past vs present tense looks like in action?
 Here are some examples that you can follow.